pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 - feed_forward ( converts flattened layer into the final output )
 - doInference (simulates an evenly spaced group of handwritten characters)

-We can initialize our CNN using hte following lines of code:
+We can initialize our CNN using the following lines of code:

 ![Capture](https://user-images.githubusercontent.com/39222728/57188400-f63b2b00-6ecb-11e9-855e-251af08deb97.JPG)

-Below we see a 3D representation of the sldiing window in action
+Below we see a 3D representation of the sliding window in action

 ![pastedImage0 (4)](https://user-images.githubusercontent.com/39222728/57188130-7f039800-6ec7-11e9-8420-4d92a362d556.png)

 The kernel is slid over the image data a number of times to create many feature maps as output channels.
 Different shaped kernels(filters) are also applied to learn more and more about the shape of the image.
-Note that this process is only the first convoltional layer.
+Note that this process is only the first convolutional layer.
 After the convolutional layer, the image goes through an activation function that we discussed previously.
 After the activation function, it goes through a max pooling operation which further reduces the parameters required for training.
 Its important to note that A max pooling operation also uses a kernel and get the highest value from a certain area of data.

 After going through the required amount of convolutional layers(design decision), the output is flattened in order to make the “fully-connected layer”.
 This layer goes through another transformation called a softmax function which finally outputs probabilities of the image belonging to a classification (eg P(y=”cat”)=0.1)